|153A.01||[Repealed, 1988 c 689 art 2 s 269]|

 (9) any other action reasonably justified by the individual case.

 If the commissioner proposes to take action against the dispenser as described in subdivision 2, the commissioner must first notify the person against whom the action is proposed to be taken and provide the person with an opportunity to request a hearing under the contested case provisions of chapter 14.
+Service of a notice of disciplinary action may be made personally or by certified mail, return receipt requested.
 If the person does not request a hearing by notifying the commissioner within 30 days after service of the notice of the proposed action, the commissioner may proceed with the action without a hearing.

 The commissioner shall establish, in writing, internal operating procedures for receiving and investigating complaints and imposing enforcement actions.
 The written internal operating procedures may include procedures for sharing complaint information with government agencies in this and other states.
 Procedures for sharing complaint information must be consistent with the requirements for handling government data under chapter 13.